UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

-  OR "global south" OR "least-developed countr*" OR "developing countr*" OR "low income countr*" OR "poor countr*" OR "equality" OR "equity" OR "egalitar*" OR "disparit*" OR "representation" OR "discrimination" OR "criminali*" OR "marginali*" OR "otherness" OR "stereotypes" OR "human rights" OR "justice"
+  OR "global south" OR "least-developed countr*" OR "developing countr*" OR "low income countr*" OR "poor countr*" OR "equality" OR "equity" OR "egalitar*" OR "disparit*" OR "representation" OR "discrimination" OR "criminali*" OR "marginali*" OR "otherness" OR "stereotypes" OR "human rights" OR "justice" OR "injustice"
   OR "social welfare" OR "social security" OR "social sustainability" OR "social polic*" OR "poverty" OR "low income" OR "economic burden" OR "debt" OR "microfinance" OR "homeless*" OR "disadvantaged" OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$"